 Welcome to AHPCS

-The American Historical Print Collectors Society (AHPCS) is a non-profit group that encourages the collection, preservation, study, and exhibition of original historical American prints that are 100 or more years old.
+The American Historical Print Collectors Society (AHPCS) is a non-profit corporation that encourages the collection, preservation, study and exhibition of prints depicting or reflecting North American history and culture, made either in America or elsewhere.

 In our fifth decade, AHPCS has nearly 400 members including individual collectors, print dealers, curators, scholars, and educational and other institutions.
 Founded in 1975, AHPCS:

 - Fosters the collection, preservation, study, and exhibition of original historical American prints.

 - Encourages and supports research and development of publications helpful to the appreciation and conservation of these prints.

 - Cooperates with historical societies, museums, and other institutions and organizations having similar interests.

 AHPCS is committed to actively investing in projects related to American historical prints and printmakers.
 Largely due to the generosity of members, the Society is able to support exciting, vital work.